saturnops/terraform-aws-vpc/README.md

 <br>
-Terraform module to create Networking resources for workload deployment on AWS Cloud.
+Terraform module designed to create networking resources on the AWS Cloud, supporting both IPv4 and dual stack IP modes for workload deployment.

 ## Usage Example